 - General Awareness, Economy and Banking: 40 objective type questions

-The syllabus for both the examinations is largely common for English, Quantitative Aptitude and Reasoning.
+The syllabus for both the examinations is mainly common for English, Quantitative Aptitude and Reasoning.

 Best Books for IBPS PO